-For fall, a long-time favorite of ours, Zutano, is launching an entire line for boys and girls themed (sometimes loosely) around the idea of “Super.”
-My daughter took right to the fabric superhero glasses that stay on with Velcro.
+Long-time favorite kids and baby apparel band, Zutano, launched an entire line for boys and girls themed (sometimes loosely) around the idea of “Super.”
+My daughter took right to the fabric superhero glasses (shown at top) that stay on with Velcro.
 They also happened to be the only thing in the booth for kids older than about 2.
-Keep an eye out here for info on the fun new designs.

 These safe magnetic blocks, sustainably made in Honduras, caught on like wildfire since the launch a few years ago, and now there are so many new kits and colors, I’m not surprised this was a top pick.